Eminent Domain Attorneys In North Carolina

 Public Use

-If challenged, a condemning authority must prove that its use of eminent domain is necessary for public use.
-On some rare occasions, a landowner may be able to successfully stop a taking by demonstrating a taking does not meet the definition of “public use.”
+If challenged by the landowner, a condemning authority may have to prove that its exercise of eminent domain is necessary for public use.
+On some rare occasions, a landowner may successfully stop a taking by demonstrating that it does not meet the definition of “public use.”

 A North Carolina eminent domain attorney can challenge this by showing that the project does not qualify for “public use.”
-An attorney can point out that the property or part of the property in question is unnecessary for the project, or the project, itself, is not for the public’s consumption.
+An attorney can point out that the property or part of the property in question is unnecessary for the project or the project itself is not for the public’s consumption.
 This argument, however, is difficult and requires a fact-intensive analysis of a landowner’s situation.
 A qualified eminent domain attorney should be able to evaluate the likely success of these types of arguments.

 Just Compensation